 Principle 6: The Board has a formal and transparent procedure for developing policies on director and executive remuneration, and for fixing the remuneration packages of individual directors and key management personnel.
 No director is involved in deciding his or her own remuneration.

-The RC comprises of three (3) members, all of whom are Non-Executive Directors.
-The RC comprises the following members:
+The RC comprises of three (3) members, all of whom are Non-executive and independent directors.
+Mr Cheung Chi Kin, is acting as the Chairman of RC and the RC comprises the following members: